 If you love neon art signs, you’re in luck because there are plenty of amazing pieces dotted around the shop.
 I spotted a few bearing witty words from Love to Addict, Imagine and Gypsy while another said Rock ‘N Roll.

 Addict Neon Art Sign

-Look up and you can admire the glam glass chandeliers dangling down.
-Elsewhere are a number of vintage drum shade standing lights, mid-century lighting and industrial table lamps.
+Look up, and you can admire the glam glass chandeliers dangling down.
+Elsewhere are some vintage drum shade standing lights, mid-century lighting and industrial table lamps.
 On the walls are quite a few ornate golden painted grand mirrors which would look amazing hung over a traditional fireplace.